-Midian was the fourth son of Abraham by Keturah (Genesis 25:1, 2), apparently one of the children shipped to the east with gifts from Abraham so not to interfere with Isaac.
+Midian was the fourth son of Abraham by Keturah (Genesis 25:1, 2).
+It was one of the children shipped to the east with gifts from Abraham so not to interfere with Isaac.

-In the time of Joseph the Midianites were so closely associated with some Ismaelites that it is difficult to define their relationship.
-Perhaps they were a group of Midianite merchantmen in an Ishmaelite caravan (Genesis 37:25, 27, 28, 36).
-In all likelihood the descendants of Ishmael and Midian, as well as the other exiled children of Abraham, intermarried.
+In the time of Joseph the Midianites were so associated with some Ismaelites.
+It is difficult to define their relationship.
+They were a group of Midianite merchantmen in an Ishmaelite caravan (Genesis 37:25, 27, 28, 36). the descendants of Ishmael and Midian as well as the other exiled children of Abraham, intermarried.

 In Judges 8:24 the Midianite appear to be called Ishmaelites.
-But, perhaps this latter term came to be applied to that particular type of trader, just as the term Canaanite came to mean merchant.
+But, this latter term came to be applied to that particular type of trader.
+Just as the term Canaanite came to mean merchant.

-But, the true land of Midian, according to the Arabians and Greeks was on the Arabian side of the Arabian Gulf, where the city of Midian was situated, and the peninsula previously mentioned was just a temporary station for pasturage, unless the land was more fertile than it is now.
+But, the true land of Midian, according to the Arabians and Greeks was on the Arabian side of the Arabian Gulf, where the city of Midian was situated.
+And the peninsula before mentioned was a temporary station for pasturage, unless the land was more fertile than it is now.

-Midian is next seen in the time of Balaam, when Balak, son of Zipor, ruled Moab and confers with the Midianite leader concerning the Israelites.
+Midian is next seen in the time of Balaam, when Balak, son of Zipor, ruled Moab and confers with the Midianite leader about the Israelites.
 As a result Balaam is sent for (Numbers 23, 24).
-The relations between the Moabites, Midianites and Israelites are described in Numbers 25, 31:1-16.
+The relations between the Moabites, Midianites and Israelites are in Numbers 25, 31:1-16.
 Balaam sides with the Midianites and perishes.

 The Midianites next appear (Judges 6:1-8, 21) as joining the Amalekites and others against the Israelites.
-They had transformed themselves into camel-riding nomads.
-Apparently they were the first people to domesticate the camel on a large scale.
-Which gave them greatly increased desert mobility.
+They transformed themselves into camel-riding nomads.
+Also, they were the first people to domesticate the camel on a large scale, which gave them greatly increased desert mobility.

 They chose to attack the Israelites when the harvest was ripe, “like grasshoppers” and destroying “the increase of the earth.”
-This is the final mentioning of the Midianites in scripture (Judges 6:1-8, 28).
-As it is the story of a mob, formidable its numbers and its hunger.
+This is the final mentioning of the Midianites in scripture (Judges 6:1-8, 28), as it is the story of a mob, formidable its numbers and its hunger.
 The people were no longer a source of terror.